Care & Treatment

 Dehydration is the state of not having enough fluids in your body.
 Dehydration can be common in many older people because they do not feel thirsty even when they need to take in fluids.
 However, it is important to take in enough fluids to keep your kidneys and digestion working well.
 Therefore, you should try to drink 5-8 glasses of water or other liquids each day, even if you don’t feel thirsty.
 You may need to drink more fluids if you have a fever or an infection, or if you take diuretics (water pills) or laxatives.

 There are supplements available that can make it easier for older adults to get extra nutrients.
 They can be found in many grocery and drug stories.
-These supplements can be in the form of nutritional drinks, nutritional bars and cookies, or powders that can be added to drinks or other foods.
-These are usually nutrient-dense, may have high or low calorie options, and often have good concentrations of vitamins and minerals.
+These supplements can be in the form of nutritional drinks, bars, cookies, or powders that can be added to drinks and foods.
+These supplements are usually nutrient-dense, have high or low calorie options, and often have good concentrations of vitamins and minerals.
 However, these supplements should not replace regular meals.
 Instead, use them as snacks between meals or before bedtime.
-Although they can be expensive, these supplements can also be very helpful for some older adults.

 As you get older, you will probably be less physically active.
 You also do not need to consume as much food as you did when you were younger because older people have reduced energy needs.
 However, you may begin to gain weight if you continue to eat the same way you used to without increasing your exercise level.
 For many older people, this pattern leads to being overweight or even obese.
 Obesity is linked to many chronic health problems such as diabetes, cardiovascular disease, stroke, and cancer.